 What about servicing?

-One of the major differences of owning an EV is far less servicing time and cost including because there is no internal combustion engine to need servicing.
+One of the major differences of owning an EV is far less servicing time and cost.
+This is because there is no internal combustion engine to need servicing.
 The most regular task is to have the wheels rebalanced.
 Brakes last well due to the cars’ regenerative braking technology.
 David’s Hyundai Ionic has done over 20,000 kilometers but, apart from annual services and inspections has ‘never had spanner on it’.
 Likewise, his Tesla Model 3 has done over 10,000 km, and has not needed any servicing or repairs.

-Should I buy a second hand EV?
+Should I buy a second hand Electric Vehicle?

 The good thing about second hand EVs is there are few moving parts to break.
 A key issue is battery range, but if you do not drive far each day, driving in the day and charging at night may work very well, even with an older EV.

-Can I use an EV for towing?
+Can you use electric vehicles for towing?

 The Hyundai Kona can tow and many people add tow bars to them, which increases the cars flexibility and use.

 What about an EV as a work vehicle?

 The more driving you do, the more money you are likely to save on petrol and servicing, which means EVs make good sense for businesses who do considerable driving.
 If we had more EV utes and vans in Australia, we’d see much more take up by business.

 How can we encourage more Electric Vehicle transport in Australia?